 PhD, University of Cambridge; MEng, Imperial College London of Science, Technology & Medicine

-Leong Yuen Yoong co-leads the ASEAN Green Deal project at the SDSN-Asia office.
-This involves reviewing Malaysia’s work and developing technology roadmaps forward for deep decarbonisation, and coordinating similar projects spanning ASEAN countries.
-City-oriented consumerism of the developed world is unsustainable.
+Leong Yuen Yoong co-leads the UN Sustainable Development Solutions Network (SDSN) ASEAN Green Future project, which involves decarbonising of technical systems and re-carbonising of ecosystems.
+Whilst developing technology roadmaps forward for deep decarbonisation is important, Southeast Asian countries are heavily ecosystem dominated and need to develop a forward strategy which not only recognises ecosystems but also puts it centre-stage in our forward strategy.
+City-oriented consumerism is unsustainable.
 Southeast Asia aspires to achieve ecosystem understanding, symbiosis and full lives using less material, and lead the planet in this.

-Yuen Yoong also teaches Sustainable Management and Operations in the Master in Sustainable Development Management programme at the Jeffrey Sachs Centre.
+Yuen Yoong also teaches Sustainable Management and Operations in the Master in Sustainable Development Management programme at the Jeffrey Sachs Centre on Sustainable Development.
 She brings the care and growth leadership model, the European heritage regarding work as a learning process and board level perspectives to her teaching.
+She contributes creatively to a board by providing independent oversight and constructive challenge to the executive directors.

 Member, Institute of Corporate Directors Malaysia